Population transfer: Soviet Union

 Shortly before, during and immediately after World War II, Joseph Stalin conducted a series of deportations on a huge scale, which profoundly affected the ethnic map of the Soviet Union.
 Over 1.5 million people were deported to Siberia and the Central Asian republics.
 Separatism, resistance to Soviet rule and collaboration with the invading Germans were cited as the main official reasons for the deportations.
 After World War II, the population of East Prussia was replaced by the Soviet one, mainly by Russians.
-Many Tartari Muslims were transferred to Northern Crimea, now Ukraine, while Southern Crimea and Yalta were populated with Russians.

-At the conclusion of the Yalta Conference, the Allies made numerous promises, one of them was their promise to return all Soviet citizens who found themselves in the Allied zone to the Soviet Union (Operation Keelhaul).
-That policy immediately affected the Soviet prisoners of war who were liberated by the Allies, and it was extended to all Eastern European refugees.
-Outlining the plan to force refugees to return to the Soviet Union, the codicil was kept secret from the American and British people for over 50 years.
+Following the Yalta Conference, the Allies initiated a program of mandatory repatriation for Soviet citizens; 4.2 million Ostarbeiters, Soviet prisoners of war, and collaborators were transferred from both Soviet and Western occupation zones.
+While most returned voluntarily, Western forces coerced those resisting, including the British handover of Cossacks in 1945 and the late stage, localized Operation Keelhaul in 1946–1947, targeting military collaborators.
+Declassified archives disprove Cold-war era claims of immediate, widespread persecution of the returnees.
+58% of repatriates were cleared to return home, while officials drafted 33.5% into the Red Army or labor battalions and transferred 6.5% to NKVD filtration camps.
+Rank-and-file collaborators were processed administratively and sent into exile to special settlements; courts sentenced officers and high-ranking civilian collaborators to the Gulag.
+Many returnees faced life-long social stigma.